FunnelKit

 Select an event to add the event trigger

 An event triggers your automation.
-In our case, we are going to select WooCommerce ⇨ Order Created.
+In our case, we will select WooCommerce ⇨ Order Created.

 Add the order created event trigger to your workflow